Tiffany7809/Tech-Blog/README.md

   <h2 id="describe">Description</h2>

-This is a full stack application, a blog that users can post and view others post as well as edit and delete post is so desired
+This is a full stack application, a blog that users can post and view others posts as well as edit and delete posts.
+This apploication uses Handlebars,Express,NodeJS,Bootstrap,Sequelize,Password Authenitcation HTML, JS and CSS.

 Through making this application I learned how to use handlebars, the MVC set up and how to connect a front end application to a database.

-I had a hard time getting this application deployed to heroku, that was the biggest challenge.
+There were a few challenges with getting used to handlebars and I had a hard time getting this application deployed to heroku, that was the biggest challenge.

 ---

   <h2 id="use">Usage</h2>

-To use this application, simply visit the deployed application link provided
+To use this application, simply visit the deployed application link below, create an account and start posting!

 https://techblogtiffany.herokuapp.com/